 The International Capital Markets Review: Mexico

-- general regulations applicable to issuers of securities and other market participants;
+- general regulations applicable to issuers and other participants of the securities market (General Provisions);

-Other legislative and regulatory regimes may apply depending on the type of underlying assets involved; for example, civil legislation when dealing with mortgages, special requirements and formalities for the transfer of certain types of receivables, and requirements for the transfer of receivables by local or municipal governments.
+Other legislative and regulatory regimes may apply, depending on the type of underlying assets involved, for example civil legislation when dealing with real estate, leases or mortgages, special requirements and formalities for the transfer of certain types of receivables.

-- the supervision and regulation of market participants;
+- the authorisation, supervision and regulation of market participants;

 - the authorisation of public and private offerings;

-- investigating, requesting information and issuing advice and warnings to market participants;
+- investigating, requesting information, issuing advice and warnings as well as imposing penalties and fines to market participants;

-- approval of the internal operation of the Stock Exchange; and
+- approving the internal operating rules of the Stock Exchange; and

-The Pension Funds System Commission (Consar) is particularly important in the securities market in Mexico as it has oversight of and authorises (together with the Ministry and the Central Bank) the investment regime, levels of liquidity and market risk for pension fund managers, which are institutional investors that typically participate in these types of transactions.
+The Pension Funds System Commission (CONSAR) is particularly important in the securities market in Mexico as it oversees and authorises (together with the Ministry of Finance and the Central Bank) the investment regime, levels of liquidity and market risk for pension fund managers (known as AFOREs for their acronym in Spanish), which are the most active institutional investors that participate in these types of transactions.

 The year in review